baconjs/bacon.js/README.md

 <a name="stream-onvalue"></a>
 [`stream.onValue(f)`](#stream-onvalue "stream.onValue(f)") subscribes a given handler function to event stream.
 Function will be called for each new value in the stream.
 This is the simplest way to assign a side-effect to a stream.
-The difference to the `subscribe` method is that the actual stream values are received, instead of [`Event`](#event) objects.
+The diference to the `subscribe` method is that the actual stream values are received, instead of [`Event`](#event) objects.
 The [Function Construction rules](#function-construction-rules) below apply here.